AnomalousMedical/Dependencies/Readme.md

  You can run AutoBuild_AndroidWithPrereqs.bat to build the custom cmake and android at the same time.

 ## Android
-This version can build android, but you must install the 13b ndk and set ANDROID_NDK to the path.
-This will make the cmake scripts work, the version your visual studio was setup with (16b in this case) will still be used in compiling.
+This version can build android, but you must install the [13b ndk](https://developer.android.com/ndk/downloads/older_releases) and set ANDROID_NDK to the path.
+This will make the cmake scripts work.
+For best results set Visual Studio to use this ndk version.
+The one it installs (16b) seems to work if 13b makes the cmake files, but the zip library in engine won't compile.

 ## Unsupported Configurations
 There are a few more build configurations in this folder.